honest07/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 a function that prints a string, followed by a new line, to stdout. a function that prints a string, in reverse, followed by a new line.
-A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
+A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes a function that prints every other character of a string, starting with the first character, followed by a new line.